 Drunk driving is a pervasive problem in California.
-Despite all of the warnings, public awareness, and stricter penalties for violations, people still get behind the wheel of their vehicles while intoxicated.
+Despite all of the warnings and public awareness, people still get behind the wheel of their vehicles while intoxicated.
+They may not think of the possible dangers that come with this decision.
 Drinking while driving increases your risk of being involved in a car accident and, in the worst cases, someone can lose their life.

 Sadly, this tragic situation became a reality last week in Huntington Beach, California.
 Two families had to say goodbye to their loved ones forever as a result of a DUI collision.

 On Tuesday, January 19th, 2021, an elderly woman and a young boy were tragically killed in a three-vehicle crash caused by drunk driving.
 Authorities responded to the crash on Pacific Coast Highway near Warner Avenue and found three vehicles that suffered extensive damage.
 A preliminary investigation determined that 35-year-old Eric Kinser was traveling northbound at a dangerous speed in a 2007 Dodge Ram pickup truck when he crossed over the center median into southbound lanes.
 He then collided head on with a 1999 Toyota Solara driven by Mitchell Tyler Wade, 19, and a 2012 Lexus RX350 driven by Cindy Zerovs, 71.

 Sadly, Zerovs did not survive the impact of the crash.
 She died immediately at the scene of the crime; her female passenger was transported to a nearby hospital with moderate to severe injuries.
 Wade was transported to UCI Medical Center to receive medical treatment, but he unfortunately succumbed to his injuries a few hours later.